thinkshout/thinkshout/blog/_posts/2021-01-20-slackmoji.md

 ---
 > “Turning my dog into a Slackmoji was the best decision of my life!” - Anonymous ThinkShout Employee

 Do you ever wish you could bring your dog (or cat) to work?
-Has working from home fulfilled that desire, but you still have an insatiable urge to brag about *just how cute your little cutie[<sup>1</sup>] really is?*
+Has working from home fulfilled that desire, but you still have an insatiable urge to brag about *just how cute your little cutie<sup>1</sup> really is?*

-1. or medium cutie, or big cutie.

 Well look no further.
 This step-by-step guide will show you how to use [Photoshop](https://www.adobe.com/products/photoshop.html) to turn your furry friend into a Slackmoji, which, honestly, is just the right amount of obnoxious.

+<sup>1</sup>or medium cutie, or big cutie.

 ### Step 1: Find a picture of your pet.